Hendrix-CS/csci151/labs/sortimator.md

 -   IntelliJ
 -   Lab partner

-## Step 1 - Setup
+## Setup

-1. Download the [skeleton](../code/sortimator.zip) for this project.
+1. Download the [skeleton](../code/151sortimator.zip) for this project.
 2. Unpack the code into a new InteliJ Java project.
-3. Add in the JUnit library to your project settings if necessary.
+3. Add in the JUnit and JavaFX libraries to your project settings if necessary.
 4. Run the Sortimator.java file in the `sorting.gui` package and verify that the GUI is displayed.
 5. Click the Scramble and then Sort buttons to watch an animation of the GnomeSort algorithm.

+## Step 1 - GnomeSort

 Take a look at the code inside `GnomeSorter.java`.
 This is an example algorithm demonstrating elements that you should use in your implementations below.
-Each algorithm will need to implement the `sortAlgorithm` method, which brings in an `ArrayList` to be sorted.
+Each algorithm below will need to implement the `sortAlgorithm` method, which brings in an `ArrayList` to be sorted.

 First, we can access the elements in the list with the `get` method, and